 Threat Containment

 Containment (Isolation) actions are performed to limit the spread of an incident and reduce potential impact while investigation and remediation are underway.
+It can also be applied where controls are ineffective, such as internet-exposed SSH, where failed attempts will be blacklisted.
 ThreatDefence supports multiple forms of isolation depending on the nature of the threat.

 Endpoint Isolation